Scyl14/SpellBook/README.md

 ### TODO

+- Do some string/url ofuscation
-- New GUI Work in Progress
+- New GUI work in progress
-- Reimplement Encryption Algorythm in Python
+- Reimplement encryption algorythm in python
 - Add new techniques